Activists block 10 oil facilities across UK to demand immediate halt to new fossil fuel projects

 Extinction Rebellion blocked three oil terminals – Esso’s West London terminal, ExxonMobil’s Hythe terminal, and BP’s Hamble terminal – while Just Stop Oil blocked the remaining seven: Inter Terminals UK, Navigator terminals Thames, Buncefield Oil Depot, Esso Petroleum Co, Purfleet Fuels Terminal, Kingsbury Oil Terminal, and BP Oil Depot.

 Amid the current geopolitical crisis – exacerbated by Russia’s attack on Ukraine – the cost of living has increased significantly worldwide while the recent IPCC report indicates that climate breakdown is happening much faster than expected.
-The Just Stop Oil coalition explained that ordinary people are being made to pay, while the government wastes £230 million – or over $302 million – per week subsidising the oil industry, enabling energy companies to make huge profits.
+The Just Stop Oil coalition explains that ordinary people are being made to pay, while the government wastes £230 million – or over $302 million – per week subsidising the oil industry, enabling energy companies to make huge profits.

 In light of this, activists felt the need to take action as the Just Stop Oil coalition believes these events should prompt an emergency response to reduce UK dependence on fossil fuels.
 However, the government is doubling down on drilling for new oil and gas, according to the coalition.